jupyter-server/enterprise_gateway/etc/docker/demo-base/README.md

 # What this image Gives You
-* CentOS base image : latest
+* Ubuntu base image : bionic
-* Hadoop 2.7.7 with 64-bit native libraries
+* Hadoop 2.7.7
 * Apache Spark 2.4.0
 * Java 1.8 runtime
 * Mini-conda 4.5.11 (python 2.7.15) with R packages